inkdropapp/inkdrop-live-export/README.md

 ### How can I see the access logs of the local server?

 Run the app with a `--enable-logging` flag.
 See [the documentation](https://docs.inkdrop.app/manual/troubleshooting#enable-logging) for more detail.

+### Can I import the notes back to Inkdrop?

+No. As it transforms the notes for your projects, they are no longer compatible with Inkdrop.